tocttou/tocttou.github.io/_posts/2015-11-07-dockerizing-a-ctf.md

 ### Previous architecture:

-The public type challenges were served by an Apache server running at http://hack.bckdr.in.
-The script type challenges were run in chroot jails and served using the xinetd super-server. `chroot` operation is used to mimic the current directory as the root directory of the system ([change]root).
-More can be learnt about this from [this post](https://dhavalkapil.com/blogs/Combining-chroot-and-xinetd/) by [@dhaval_kapil](https://twitter.com/dhaval_kapil).
+The public-type challenges were served by an Apache server running at http://hack.bckdr.in.
+The script-type challenges were run in chroot jails and served using the xinetd super-server. `chroot` operation is used to mimic the current directory as the root directory of the system ([change]root).
+More can be learnt about this from [this post](https://dhavalkapil.com/blogs/Combining-chroot-and-xinetd/) by [Dhaval Kapil](https://twitter.com/dhaval_kapil).

 ### Problems with the previous architecture:

-For public type challenges, the same structure has been retained.
-Earlier, all challenges had the same virtualHost but now each challenge has its own.
+For public-type challenges, the same structure has been retained.
+Earlier, all challenges had the same `virtualHost` but now each challenge has its own.
 This was done to better implement challenges that required custom rules or a custom domain name.

-Script type challenges however had some major problems:
+Script-type challenges ,however, had some major problems:

-1. The aim is to run all script type challenges in chroot jails but adding new environments to the jail is a huge pain.
+1. The aim is to run all script-type challenges in chroot jails but adding new environments to the jail is a huge pain.
 2. There is a big problem of redundancy.
 Because each challenge runs in a separate jail, each of them had their own copy of the necessary environment.
 This can be solved by creating a common jail for all challenges but that puts other challenges at risk in case one of them gets compromised.
 3. Automated monitoring of challenges' deployment status is not easy because there is no standardization.
 4. Deployment takes up a lot of time.
 Shifting challenges from one machine to another and ensuring they work fine required a lot of manual labour given that we have 70+ challenges and many of them require an elaborate setup.